PiggyAwesome/useless/README.md

-Yo mamma so fat she stepped on a Nintendo Gamecube and turned it into a Gameboy
+Yo mamma so fat she don't fit in this joke